The “Sexploitation?” podcast decodes sexual harms and provides you with active solutions.

 Before we can begin to address “how” to talk to kids about pornography, it’s important to understand “when” that conversation becomes relevant.
 Many parents might assume that a few years after puberty is the time to have this talk.
 However, in today’s digital culture, studies show that many children are being exposed to pornography before […]

 The holidays are often thought of as “the most wonderful time of the year.”
 But for victims of domestic violence, the holidays can be a time of isolation and fear.
 Listen to the “Sexploitation?”
-Podcast Episode on Domestic Violence During the Holidays.
-Available on iTunes, and GooglePlay.
-Domestic or intimate partner abuse (whether it’s physical, emotional, or sexual) is often […]
+Podcast Episode on Domestic Violence During the Holidays to Learn More and Get Tips on How You Can Support Others.
+Available on iTunes, and GooglePlay. […]

 A surprising number of public libraries do not have pornography filtering software.
 An even larger number employ ineffective filtering software that children and adults are bypassing to gain access to pornography while at the local library.
 This not only harms the health of individuals using pornography, but it also paves the way for problems of child pornography use and unintentional […]